Royal tours of Canada: Princess as the viceregal consort (1878–1883)

-In 1878, Benjamin Disraeli, the Prime Minister of the United Kingdom, requested the Marquess of Lorne be appointed the next Governor General of Canada, with his wife, Princess Louise, Duchess of Argyll, serving as the viceregal consort of Canada.
-Disraeli's nomination of Lorne was largely motivated by his desire to see a member of the royal family reside in Canada for an extended period.
-Prior to his appointment as the Canadian Governor General, Lorne was virtually unknown to the public, with little concrete record of public service.
-The attraction for appointing Lorne to the office was having his spouse, Princess Louise, reside in Canada.
+In 1878, Benjamin Disraeli, the Prime Minister of the United Kingdom, requested the Marquess of Lorne be appointed the next Governor General of Canada, with his wife, Princess Louise, to be viceregal consort.
+Disraeli's nomination of Lord Lorne was largely motivated by his desire to see a member of the royal family reside in Canada for an extended period.
+Prior to his appointment as the Canadian governor general, Lord Lorne was virtually unknown to the public, with little concrete record of public service.
+The attraction for appointing Lord Lorne to the office was having his spouse, Princess Louise, reside in Canada.

-Arriving in Canada on 23 November 1878, the viceregal couple was greeted by Prince Alfred, who was serving as a Royal Navy officer, stationed in Halifax.
-Lorne was formally sworn in as the Governor General in Province House, Halifax, before they proceeded towards the capital, in Ottawa.
+Arriving in Canada on 23 November 1878, the viceregal couple was greeted by Prince Alfred, who was a Royal Navy officer stationed in Halifax.
+Lord Lorne was formally sworn in as the Governor General in Province House, Halifax, before they proceeded towards the capital, in Ottawa.
 Arriving in Ottawa on 2 December, the head of the Canadian ministry, John A. Macdonald, was not present at the viceregal welcome reception.
 Macdonald's absence from the welcome reception was depicted as a purposeful insult to the princess by the opposition Liberal Party.
-They proceeded to take a private trip to Niagara Falls in January 1879, before returning to Ottawa to open the 4th Canadian Parliament, on 13 February 1879.
+They took a private trip to Niagara Falls in January 1879, before returning to Ottawa to open the 4th Canadian Parliament, on 13 February 1879.

 They undertook an official tour of Eastern Canada from mid-May 1879, touring Montreal during Victoria Day, awarding prizes to officer cadets of the Royal Military College of Canada in Kingston.
 On 9 June, they opened Terrasse Dufferin in Quebec City, and later laid the cornerstone of Porte Kent, gifted to the city from Queen Victoria.
-Following their tour of Quebec, they proceeded towards The Maritimes and Ontario.
+Following their tour of Quebec, they proceeded towards the Maritimes and Ontario.
 In Toronto, they opened the first Canadian National Exhibition, and attended the Queen's Plate.
-During their time in Ottawa, both Lorne and Louise worked towards the creation of a national arts association, establishing the Royal Canadian Academy of Arts in 1880.
+During their time in Ottawa, both Lord Lorne and Louise worked towards the creation of a national arts association, establishing the Royal Canadian Academy of Arts in 1880.